Our story: New Year 2019 update on timeshare mis-selling and court victories

 • Airtours – total awarded £15,122

 M1 Legal currently have 470 cases in the courts and 245 are being prepared for submission.
-In addition, cases won on appeals are now being fast-tracked through the lower courts.
+In addition, cases won on appeal are now being fast-tracked through the lower courts.

-Our legal associates M1 Legal start the New Year on a positive note having won four awards against Club la Costa, Anfi Resorts, Leisure Dimensions and Marriotts Vacation Club totalling £89,300.
-In addition, two wins against Club La Costa on jurisdiction.
+Our legal associates M1 Legal start the New Year on a positive note, having won four awards against Club La Costa, Anfi Resorts, Leisure Dimensions and Marriotts Vacation Club totalling £89,300.
+In addition, there were two wins against Club La Costa on jurisdiction.

 In the media